adamgrbac/contact-tracing-act/README.md

 # NSW Health COVID-19 Contact Tracing Emailer

-This project checks for new / updated locations on the NSW Health COVID-19 Contact Tracing [site](https://www.health.nsw.gov.au/Infectious/covid-19/Pages/case-locations-and-alerts.aspx), and emails the results to a distribution list.
+This project checks for new / updated locations on the ACT Health COVID-19 Contact Tracing [site](https://www.covid19.act.gov.au/act-status-and-response/act-covid-19-exposure-locations), and emails the results to a distribution list.

 It was a built as a bit of a time-saver so I didn't have to keep checking the website for updates, and was also a good way to explore the [yagmail](https://pypi.org/project/yagmail/) package in python.